fmidev/harvesterseasons-smartmet/README.md

 `docker-compose up --detatch`

+# Data ingestion and configuring on SmartMet-Server

-# Read data to Redis to be used by SmartMet-server
+## Read data to Redis to be used by SmartMet-server

 Run a `filesys-to-smartmet`-script in the smartmet-server container... once Redis is ready.
 The location of filesys-to-smartmet.cfg depends on where the settings-files are located at.
 With `docker-compose.yaml` the settings are currently stored in `/home/smartmet/config`.

 `docker exec --user smartmet smartmet-server /bin/fmi/filesys2smartmet /home/smartmet/config/libraries/tools-grid/filesys-to-smartmet.cfg 0`

-# HOPS forecasts and analysis as netCDF files as non-grid smartmet-server
+## HOPS forecasts and analysis into grid smartmet-server

+### HOPS initial state and forcing data retrieval

+HOPS needs initial state of soil parameters in the domain it is running for and forcing data for the forecasts.
+In harvester-seasons the initial state is kept up from C3S ERA5(L) reanalysis data and the forcing is coming from C3S seasonal forecast data.
+Shell scripts for getting these datasets are:
+`get-seasonal.sh`
+`get-ERA5-daily.sh`

+The scripts run without arguments to fetch the most recent available data set or can be run with year month arguments like '2020 3' for seasonal and '2020 4 11' for daily ERA5(L) to retrieve older data.
+Within the shell scripts there are calls to cds-api python scripts and commands to move data to proper directories.

+HOPS model operation is described in [https://github/fmidev/hops](github/fmidev/hops)

+### HOPS output transformation to grib

-The HOPS model produces netCDF as output that has to be turned into smartmet-server query data under the ~/data/hops directory structure.
+The HOPS model produces CF conform netCDF as output that has to be turned into smartmet-server grib files under the ~/data/grib directory structure.
-To be available
+This is achieved by running the command

+`bin/hops-cf_to_grib.sh hops_ens_cf_2020-04-02.nc'

+it uses cdo and grib_set command line commands to turn the HOPS output into grib variables and turns the Lambert-Azimtuhal-Equal-Area projection into a regular lat lon projection over the same area.

+To be available as addressable variables the grib variables need to be mapped into SmartMet-server FMI-IDs or newbase names.
+A general guide explaining this is under [DATAMAPPING.md](DATAMAPPING).

-# Using timeseries, WMS or WFS
+# Using timeseries, WMS or WFS plugins of the SmartMet-server

 The aim is to have timeseries and WMS layers for the http://harvesterseasons.com/ service and WFS downloads available for data sets that will be exported to other service outlets of HOPS output.